“Madonna of the Carnation” by Leonardo da Vinci

 Leonardo da Vinci was an Italian painter, draftsman, sculptor, architect, scientist and an engineer who was already famous in his lifetime and is today considered a genius.
 Leonardo’s masterpiece had considerable influence during his lifetime and continued to influence and attract lovers of history and art in our life.

-Historians regard Leonardo as the prime example of the “Universal Genius” or “Renaissance Man”, an individual of unsatisfied curiosity and creative imagination, who is considered one of the most diversely talented individuals ever to have lived.
+Historians regard Leonardo as the prime example of the “Universal Genius” or “Renaissance Man.”
+An individual of unsatisfied curiosity and creative imagination.
+He considered one of the most diversely talented individuals ever to have lived.

 Madonna of the Carnation